doucetteorg/doucetteorg.github.io/index.md

 📛 My name is Shane Doucette.

-📍 I am from Saskatoon, Saskatchewan, Canada.
+📍 I live in Saskatoon, Saskatchewan, Canada.

 💻 Professionally, I am an IT Specialist at a little company called [zu](https://zu.com).